 Artist Karen Reimer‘s exhibition at Gallery 400 comprises a new architecture-based entry in her on-going project Endless Set, accompanied by a selection of past artworks that illuminate the role spatial concerns have played in work that has often been read primarily through the lens of craft.
 It is presented in conjunction with an architecture-based exhibition at the Gahlberg Gallery, College of DuPage.

-For more than fifteen years Reimer has created architecture-related installations that reconsider modernist ideals and minimalist embodiment through the quirks and heterogeneity of the handmade and everyday.
+For more than fifteen years, Reimer has created architecture-related installations that reconsider modernist ideals and minimalist embodiment through the quirks and heterogeneity of the handmade and every day.
 The two exhibitions extend those interests by making markedly material two explicitly abstract, mathematical concepts of space.
-Added into Gallery 400's exhibition are historical Reimer works that consider domestic, discursive, and spatial relations.
+Added to Gallery 400’s exhibition are historical Reimer works that consider domestic, discursive, and spatial relations.